Preparing for Your Certification

 For candidates who are using the IC as more of a growth-opportunity and personal benchmark, we want to help you with that process.

-Consider putting at least portions of your curriculum and videos on our forum and asking to be "drilled" about them there.
+Consider putting at least portions of your curriculum and videos online and asking to be "drilled" about them there.
 The more you share your materials, the more and better feedback you will get.

 In readying for your evaluation, understand that you will be scored on the following criteria: